eshneken/adb-dotnet-mongoapi/README.md

 To configure the demo you will need to copy the *appsettings.template.json* file to *appsettings.json* and update the *ConnectString* and *DBName*.
 The *DBName* is simply your database username (i.e. admin) and the *ConnectString* needs to be updated with your username (i.e. admin) substituted in several places along with the password of that user.
 Please note that if the password has any special characters they will need to be URI encoded (for example, "pass#word" would be written as "pass%23word").
 You can verify the connection string in the OCI Console by navigating to your ADB instance, clicking the *Service Console* button and then selecting the *Development* menu item.
 If you've configured your network ACLs correctly you will see the MongoDB API connect string shown and it should correspond to the template provided (minus the embedded password).

 You should examine the code in *Program.cs* to understand what the demo will do.
-It essentially adds 5 vehicles to the DB as documents, queries them, performs updates, filters them by make, and removes one of them.
+It adds 5 vehicles to the DB as documents, queries them, performs updates, filters them by make, and removes one of them.
 This demonstrates a standard CRUD scenario.

 Run the demo by issuing a *dotnet run* command from your shell.
 You may need to install the dependencies referenced in the *adb-dotnet-mongoapi.csproj* file using NuGet either via the command line or through a plugin in an IDE like VSCode.